Martianmellow12/Piabetes/Usage.md

   <ul>
     <li>
       <h3>Keep It Simple</h3>
       <p>To avoid errors, keep your requests short.
-This means that instead of sending "how many carbs are in 12 grams of french fries?", you should simply send "12 grams french fries".
+This means that instead of sending "how many carbs are in 12 grams of french fries?", you should simply send "12 grams:french fries".
 This will help minimize errors that may occur when parsing your request.</p>
     </li>
     <li>
       <h3>Send Brand Names</h3>